airbornesd/airbornesd.github.io/README.md

 # portfolio

-this is a basic personal portfolio website built with hugo, which features a clean, minimalist design focused on showcasing my work and blog posts.
+a minimal personal website built with hugo — clean, fast, and focused on showcasing my work and writing.

 ## features